MrEleffant/Liquid-Level-to-MQTT/README.md

 2. Turn on the ESP8266MOD board and connect it to the WiFi network.
 3. Verify the connection to the MQTT broker.
 4. View the real-time level data on an MQTT client.

-## License

-The "Liquid Level to MQTT" project is licensed under the MIT license.
-Please see the LICENSE file for more information.

-## Contribution

-Contributions to the "Liquid Level to MQTT" project are welcome!
-Please submit a pull request to propose modifications or improvements.